flowerbug/bcgt/README.md

 Currently no error checking is done on the destination location or file or permissions.

 Rounding of transaction amounts is not what I would do, but account statements might.
 My previous versions did generate unbalanced transactions in certain instances.
-Versions 3.0.0 and above I hope will fix this issue along with adding the -z option to use a different rounding method.
+Versions 3.0.0 and above fix this issue along with adding the -z option to use a different rounding method.

 No errors or issues I'm aware of other than those I've noted here or up above.